 - Detail some personal roadblocks in learning MI for individuals.

 - Compare situations in which deploying MI is counter-productive.

-- Develop a self-directed MI learning plan.
+- Begin to detail a personal MI learning plan.

 [2 days, 12 hours total CE; see handout for hour by hour schedule]

 Rosengren, DB.
 Building Motivational Interviewing Skills: A Practitioner’s Workbook, 2nd Ed. .
 Guilford Press, NY, NY.